zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 Pace [writes disapprovingly](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=BJ2j8sQThHzDYNFo9) of "any commenter being able to demand answers to questions at the risk of the post-author's status".

 Well, _yes!_ How did Pace think status worked, exactly?
 "Status" is just other people's beliefs about you.
-People are going to update their beliefs about you based on their observations of your behavior. _Your status is always at risk._ It has to, [in order to mean anything](https://www.lesswrong.com/posts/G5TwJ9BGxcgh5DsmQ/yes-requires-the-possibility-of-no): in order to gain status when you do good things, it needs to be possible to lose status when you do bad things.
+People are going to update their beliefs about you based on their observations of your behavior. _Your status is always at risk._[^status-risk]

+[^status-risk]: It has to, [in order to mean anything](https://www.lesswrong.com/posts/G5TwJ9BGxcgh5DsmQ/yes-requires-the-possibility-of-no): in order to gain status when you do good things, it needs to be possible to lose status when you do bad things.

 Habryka struggles to explain why he wrote such a detailed ban announcement, rather than just admitting[^admitting] that he's personally fed up with Achmiz without trying to justify that further: